Dr-Wojtek/HoMM-Terminal-Edition/README.md

 # Features
 * Kingdoms 'Castle', 'Necropolis', 'Inferno', 'Rampart', 'Dungeon', 'Tower' available.
-* Available kingdoms have their respective units available for recruitement, creature dwellings and to an extent, spells and heroes.
+* Available kingdoms have their respective units available for recruitment, creature dwellings and to an extent, spells and heroes.
 Units have their true attributes, such as attack, damage, speed, cost.
 * 2 - 4 human players can play.
 An AI controls rogue enemies during battle.
 * Opponent's towns can be conquered.
 Artefacts can be picked up.
 All resource mines can be occupied.
 * Recruit more heroes in your tavern